 What Are the Consequences of Bankruptcy?

-As with any legal process, those contemplating filing for bankruptcy should consider the possible positive and negative consequences before taking the plunge.
+As with any legal process, bankruptcy is a complex issue with both positive and negative consequences.
+Anyone considering filing for bankruptcy should consider all the possible outcomes before taking this step.
 Whether one is considering a Chapter 7 straight bankruptcy or a Chapter 13 repayment plan case, consulting with a qualified consumer bankruptcy attorney is paramount to ensuring that the process runs smoothly and advantageously.

-Another positive aspect of filing for bankruptcy is the automatic stay, which is a preliminary court decree preventing creditors from actively attempting to collect debts from you during bankruptcy proceedings.
-Consequently, creditors may not call you on the phone or send you collection notices in the mail.
-The automatic stay remains in effect until the bankruptcy court issues a discharge.
+Another positive aspect of filing for bankruptcy is the automatic stay.
+This feature is essentially a preliminary court decree.
+When the bankruptcy case enters the court, it immediately protects the bankruptcy filer from creditors seeking to collect on a debt.
+Consequently, creditors may not call you on the phone or send collection notices in the mail.

 Possible Loss of Property